ilTella/SecurityExercises/challenges_solutions/processes.md

 - the challenge checks for a specific process at the other end of stdout : cat
 - the challenge will force the parent process to solve a number of arithmetic problems : 50
 - the challenge will use the following arithmetic operations in its arithmetic problems : +*&^%|
-- the complexity (in terms of nested expressions) of the arithmetic problems : 5 ???
+- the complexity (in terms of nested expressions) of the arithmetic problems : 5
+same as 126

 ## ex 130
 - the challenge checks for a specific parent process : python
 - the challenge will force the parent process to solve a number of arithmetic problems : 50
 - the challenge will use the following arithmetic operations in its arithmetic problems : +*&^%|
-- the complexity (in terms of nested expressions) of the arithmetic problems : 5 ???
+- the complexity (in terms of nested expressions) of the arithmetic problems : 5
+same as 126

 ## ex 131
 - the challenge checks for a specific parent process : python
 - the challenge will force the parent process to solve a number of arithmetic problems : 500
 - the challenge will use the following arithmetic operations in its arithmetic problems : +*&^%|
-- the complexity (in terms of nested expressions) of the arithmetic problems : 10 ???
+- the complexity (in terms of nested expressions) of the arithmetic problems : 10
+same as 126

 ## ex 132
 - the challenge checks for a specific parent process : python
-- the challenge will require the parent to send number of signals : 50 ???
+- the challenge will require the parent to send number of signals : 50 same as 98

 ## ex 133
 - the challenge checks for a specific parent process : python
-- the challenge will require the parent to send number of signals : 500 ???
+- the challenge will require the parent to send number of signals : 500 same as 98

 ## ex 134
 - the challenge checks for a specific parent process : python